Carsten Borchgrevink: Mount Pelée disaster

-although it is unclear of he did that.
+although it is unclear if he did that.
 His account of the Mt Pelee eruption published in Frank Leslie's Monthly drew sharp criticism in the Science journal from expert Edmund Otis Hovey.

 Retirement

 On his return from Washington, Borchgrevink retired into private life.
 On 7 September 1896, he had married an English woman, Constance Prior Standen, with whom he settled in Slemdal, in Oslo, where two sons and two daughters were born.
 Borchgrevink devoted himself mainly to sporting and literary activities, producing a book entitled The Game of Norway.
 On two occasions he apparently considered returning to the Antarctic; in August 1902 he stated his intention to lead a new Antarctic expedition for the NGS, but nothing came of this, and a later venture, announced in Berlin in 1909, was likewise unfulfilled.